The Practice of Misunderstanding

 My guess is that written representation had a limited richness versus the original image in your head.
 Even if you covered the whole page in words.
 And if someone reads your description of that tree?
 What is the likelihood that they will create an image in their heads replete with details identical to that which you initially imagined.

-The limits it appears work two ways, Not only is information compromised as we frame the sentence.
-What happens when that precis is then expanded once again within the consciousness of the recipient.
-What chance is there of common or agreed understanding?
+The effect of these limits can work in two ways.
+Not only is that original information and experience compromised as we frame the sentence.
+Our interlocutor(s) plays this back in reverse.
+Lets consider what happens when that precis is then expanded once again within the consciousness of the recipient.
+In so doing it is translated back through and emphasised in the light of their filters.
+In practice, what chance is there really for a common or agreed understanding?
 Word alone is flawed and carries with it the potential to confuse.
-Think how often email instructions are mis-interpreted.
+Think how often our emailed instructions or requests, or quick social media messages, are mis-interpreted.
+And what unfolds.

 How many disputes over history have flared through misunderstood best intentions.
 If experience is comprised in the process of putting it into words, then the likelihood of interpretation being the same as my original experience is essentially nominal.
 I created the attached image to try and express this assertion, but of course it is in itself an compromise.